 During the semester break we’re offering an intensive general English course on level A2+.
-The course will take place from the 18th till 29th of September 2017.
-The course is two weeks long and includes 32 class hours (4 hours every day excluding both Fridays).
+The course will take place from the 5th till 16th of March 2018.
+The course is two weeks long and includes 32 class hours (Mo-Thu 9:45-13:00 o'clock).
 This is a 3 credit point course.
 The number of participants is limited to 35: first comes, first served principle.

 Please note, if you complete the course successfully, you will have a unique opportunity to participate further in a B1.1.
 English language course during semester.

 Contact person is .
 Deadline for the registration is the 29th of January 2018.